christianh814/notes/documents/k8s.md

 If you visit the IP of ANY node in the cluster on port 30000, you should see the app come up.

+Congrats!
+You have an HA k8s cluster up and running!

 # Miscellaneous Notes

 Notes in no paticular order